-Dimensions Cymru seeks to work in partnership with other organisations whenever such partnerships enable additional services to be provided.
+Dimensions Cymru seeks to work in partnership with other organisations whenever such partnerships enable additional services to be or contribute to greater social or community benefit.

-Objectives and Activities
+Dimensions Cymru Limited Trustees' Report Objectives and Activities

 The Charity aligns with the Dimension's Group vision of better lives for more people.
 Its mission is to provide high quality personalised support for people with learning disabilities and autistic people, helping them to be actively engaged with, and contribute to, their communities.